Michael-Steshenko/window-cleaner/README.md

 ### AutoHotKey
 Automation scripting language for Windows.
 I use it to create custom windows keyboard shorcuts, for example, I use a shortcut to access the Bluetooth devices settings page to quickly switch between bluetooth audio output devices.
 See Bluetooth-Devices.ahk in this repository.
+(Tested on Windows 11 Preview)

 ## Configurations